 Views

-Create Refinery views to clean, prepare, and materialize the indexed fields associated with object groups into columns for analytics.
+Create Refinery views to clean, prepare, and materialize the indexed fields of object groups into columns for analytics.

-Refinery views are logical indexes based on the object groups and physical indexes created in the Storage area of the ChaosSearch platform.
+Refinery views are logical indexes based on the object groups and physical indexes created in the Storage area.
 Refinery views operate similarly to OpenSearch Dashboards index patterns, or tables and views in SQL, but with additional ChaosSearch features for powerful and time-saving analytics.

 Creating a View